Pat Hickey (sports administrator)

-Patrick Joseph "Pat" Hickey (born 17 June 1945) is an Irish sports administrator.
+Patrick Joseph Hickey (born 17 June 1945) is an Irish sports administrator.
 He was president of the Olympic Council of Ireland from 1988 until 2016, and also served on Olympic and judo bodies at European and global level.

 Early and personal life

 Hickey worked as an estate agent, qualifying at the Institute of Property Valuers.
 He is married, and as of 2015, his firm, Hickey Auctioneers, was run by his daughter and eldest son.

 A 2nd dan black belt in judo, he represented Ireland internationally, and competed into his forties.
 He maintains his fitness, and in 2015 he was jogging several times weekly in Phoenix Park.